-The need for such regulation comes from the fact that the system commonly creates situations where individuals are in a position to make personal gains from information that is not publicly available.
+The need for such regulation comes from the fact that the system commonly creates situations in which individuals are in a position to make personal gains from information that is not publicly available.
 Such gains have a distorting effect on the market, which diminish investor confidence and hurt the economy in the long run.

-- Last Updated on 24/04/2013
+- Last Updated on 16/09/2013